tempmail-lol/api-python/README.md

 This repository is for the [TempMail.lol](https://tempmail.lol/) Python API.

-# If you are using a new API Key, please use requests, [using the raw API](https://github.com/tempmail-lol/server/wiki/v2-API-Endpoints), until this library is updated.

-## Updating form v1
+## Updating form v2
-The library is different from version 1.x.x.
+The library is **completely** different from version 2.x.x.
 Please see Usage to learn more about the changes to the Python library.

+Please switch to the new version of the library if you are using a new API key.
+If you are still using a BananaCrumbs ID, you must use v2.

 ## Installation